NBC’s ‘Powerless’ Brings DC Comics To The Workplace With New Promo [Video]

 NBC began promoting the series this week with a set of promos that present a clear idea of what the show will be.
 The first promo features Vanessa Hudgens’s character, Emily Locke, reciting the famous “is it a bird/plane” Superman line before getting showered with plaster as two sparring superheroes damage a nearby skyscraper.
 It’s not a good look for the new Director of Research and Development at Wayne Security.

-The promo sets the tone for Powerless: set in the DC Comics universe, the show takes place at a company struggling to hold itself together in a city plagued with capes and masks.
+The promo sets the tone for Powerless.
+Set in the DC Comics universe, the show takes place at a company struggling to hold itself together in a city plagued with capes and masks.
 The company may be called Wayne Security, but Bruce Wayne is not the guiding hand of this particular Wayne Enterprises subsidiary.
 That honor belongs to Van Wayne, an original character created for the series who happens to be Bruce’s cousin.

 Van Wayne is played by Alan Tudyk of Firefly and Rogue One: A Star Wars Story fame.
 Van seems to be more obsessed with vanity (hence his first name) than Bruce, as seen in the most recent promo for the series posted to the official Powerless Twitter.